 The officially recommended method might help only if the pacman cache was not cleaned.
 If you already cleared the cache, you can still downgrade using the following method.

-Install downgrade utility in Arch Linux
+Install downgrade Utility in Arch Linux

 Install downgrade from AUR